sangotaro/css-tuneup/README.md

 [![][travis-badge]][travis-link]
 [![][mit-badge]][mit]

+I have written about performance in GitHub but it is just documentation so I automate this action.

 _Note: it is temporary repository.
 It will plan on merging into [css-tuning](https://github.com/morishitter/css-tuning).
-The reason why I develop it indivisually is to learn node.js and CSS to not suffer from original source._
+The reason why I develop it indivisually is to learn Node.js and CSS to not suffer from original source._

 ## Install